ashleychontos/pySYD/docs/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there are issues during the first step, ``pySYD`` will flag this and immediately halt any further execution of the software.
+If there are issues during the first step, ``pySYD`` will flag this and immediately halt any further execution of the code.

 .. code-block::